AndroidPillars/React-Native/CHAPTER-1.md

-# 1.0.React Native
+# React Native

+## What is React Native?

-- React Native is a framework that builds a hierarchy of UI components to build the JavaScript code.
+- React Native is a seperate library which gives you a collection of special react components.
-- It has a set of components for both iOS and Android platforms to build a mobile application with native look and feel.

-# 1.1.React.js
+- React Native compiles these components to native widgets for Android and IOS.
+- We can build Application in Android and IOS with single code base using JavaScript.

+## React.js

 - It is an open source JavaScript library to create user interfaces.
 - Typically used for Web Development.